-To test the 1.8V Regulation the so called Power Wafer is going to be used, it bahves similarly to a in BrainScales used "fuctional" Wafer module.
+To test the 1.8V Regulation the so called Power Wafer is going to be used, it can be controlled similar to a in BrainScales used, functional, Wafer module.
 But it is fundamentally different, as it cannot be used for computation, but only to test for voltages and currents.
-Its internals behave like switchable ohmic resistors, which provides us with a maximum powerdraw per Reticle of what is possible inside a usable wafer module.
+Its internals behave like ohmic resistors, which provides us with a maximum power draw per Reticle of what is possible inside a usable wafer module.